CallumAlexander/CallumAlexander/README.md

 <br><br>
 When I manage to free up some time from studying and working:
 - I play hockey for Edinburgh University Men's Hockey Club
-- Read Brian Herbert, Brandon Sanderson and other authors
+- I read Brian Herbert, Brandon Sanderson and other authors
 - I am an Asura Ranger found exploring on Fisher of Woe
-- I am a very budget FIFA player, I am a half-decent Mario Kart Wii player with Funky Kong and nunchuck.
+- I am a very budget FIFA player, I am a half-decent Mario Kart Wii player with Funky Kong and nunchucks.

 <br>
 I dabble in areas of fintech, machine learning, data applications to healthcare, and computer security.
 I have attended several hackathons, each